datamapio/story/election/naming.md

 - Always use precinct_id, registered, ballots_cast, turnout to individual csv's
 - Some will have vote by mail, some don't. ballots_cast is always the total
 - Some will show under- and overvote, some don't
-- Use last name of candidates (if possible confusion, use last name plus first name initial)
+- Use last name of candidates (if possible confusion, use last name plus first name initial or full first name)

 ####DATA (after merge with REF)